tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

    * Each week starts at Monday and ends at Sunday.

-Out of the above calendar types, retail calendar has the seemingly more complex rules.
+Out of the above calendar types, retail calendar seems to have more complex rules.
 However, this calendar type is frequently used in industries like retail and manufacturing for ease of planning around it.

 ### Mocking current time in Python

 Due to retail calendar's desirable characteristics, we may have code that work with retail calendars eventually.
 I ended up working with a utility Python module for retail calendar with functions which return values based on current time/date.
-For example, a utility function is to check a given date is in the current 544 year or quarter that works like this:
+For example, a utility function to check if a given date is in the current 544 year works like this:

 ``` python Original version
 def is_current_year_544(given_date):